GoogleChrome/web.dev/src/site/content/en/blog/image-support-for-async-clipboard/index.md

 files that appear to be innocent, but—once decompressed—turn out to be huge.
 Even more serious than large images are specifically crafted malicious images that are designed to exploit known vulnerabilities in the native operating system.
-This is why we can't just copy the image directly to the native clipboard, and why in Chrome we require that the image be transcoded.
+This is why Chrome can't just copy the image directly to the native clipboard, and why in Chrome we require that the image be transcoded.

 The [specification](https://w3c.github.io/clipboard-apis/#image-transcode)